Podcast

 Traditional AI

 Traditional AI can make decisions within a set of rules.
-Traditional AI cannot create anything new, or ‘think’ outside the lines of the rules programmes into it by a human.
+Traditional AI cannot create anything new, or ‘think’ outside the lines of the rules programmed into it by a human.

 Generative AI

 Generative AI can learn and use information and data from humans, and also create texts, images, and other content.
-Generative AI tools, such as ChatGPT, are what Alison is such a fan of.
+Generative AI tools, such as ChatGPT, are the ones that Alison thinks could help us out the most.

 How can we use AI in early childhood education?

-Alison explains that utilising new and unfamiliar technology, like AI systems, can be overwhelming for some people.
+Alison explains that utilising new and unfamiliar technology, like AI systems, can be overwhelming for some people, especially for those of us in the Early Years sector.

 "We sit side by side at the computer," explains Alison, "We open ChatGPT first and people are absolutely blown away, once they're in."